bhk/scam/reference.md

     at: (*g* 1 2 3)

 In order to capture an arbitrary number of arguments in one variable, prefix the name of the last parameter with `...`.
-The variable will evalute to a vector containing the rest of the arguments passed to the function.
+The variable will evaluate to a vector containing the rest of the arguments passed to the function.
 For
 example: